sjliu68/Remote-Sensing-Image-Classification/README.md

 test time (s) | 12| 199 | 22 | 21 | 18 |
 OA (%) | 83.00 | 86.86 | 72.34 | 86.68 | 77.54 |

-The experiments are based on Keras with TensorFlow backend using 10 samples per class with augmentation, conducted on a machine equipped with Intel i5-8400, GTX1050Ti 4G and 8G RAM.
+The experiments are based on Keras with TensorFlow backend using **10 samples per class with augmentation**, conducted on a machine equipped with Intel i5-8400, GTX1050Ti 4G and 8G RAM.
 The OA is of raw classification averaged from 10 Monte Carlo runs.

 Network | WCRN | DBMA | ResNet99 | ResNet99_avg | DCCNN
 :-: | :-: | :-: | :-: | :-: | :-: